Provably Efficient Reinforcement Learning with Linear Function Approximation Under Adaptivity Constraints: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item For the \emph{batch learning} model, we propose a LSVI-UCB-Batch algorithm for linear MDP and show that it enjoys an $\tilde O(\sqrt{d^3H^3T} + dHT/B)$ regret, where $d$ is the dimension of the feature mapping, $H$ is the episode length, $T$ is the number of interactions and $B$ is the number of batches.
-Our result suggests that it suffices to use only $\sqrt{T/dH}$ batches, rather than $T$ batches, to obtain the same regret $\tilde O(\sqrt{d^3H^3T})$ achieved by LSVI-UCB \citep{jin2019provably} in the fully sequential decision model. \item For the \emph{rare policy switch} model, we propose a LSVI-UCB-RareSwitch algorithm for linear MDP and show that it enjoys an $\tilde O(\sqrt{d^3H^3T[1+T/(dH)]^{dH/B}})$ regret.
-Our result implies that $dH\log T$ policy switches is sufficient to obtain the same regret $\tilde O(\sqrt{d^3H^3T})$ achieved by LSVI-UCB.
-The number of policy switches is much smaller than that\footnote{The number of policy switches is identical to the number of bathes in the batch learning model.} of the batch learning model when $T$ is large. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin = *] \item For the \emph{batch learning} model, we propose an LSVI-UCB-Batch algorithm for linear MDPs and show that it enjoys an $\tilde O(\sqrt{d^3H^3T} + dHT/B)$ regret, where $d$ is the dimension of the feature mapping, $H$ is the episode length, $T$ is the number of interactions and $B$ is the number of batches.
+Our result suggests that it suffices to use only $\sqrt{T/dH}$ batches, rather than $T$ batches, to obtain the same regret $\tilde O(\sqrt{d^3H^3T})$ achieved by LSVI-UCB \citep{jin2020provably} in the fully sequential decision model.
+We also prove a lower bound of the regret for this model, which suggests that the required number of batches $\tilde O(\sqrt{T})$ is sharp. \item For the \emph{rare policy switch} model, we propose an LSVI-UCB-RareSwitch algorithm for linear MDPs and show that it enjoys an $\tilde O(\sqrt{d^3H^3T[1+T/(dH)]^{dH/B}})$ regret, where $B$ is the number of policy switches.
+Our result implies that $dH\log T$ policy switches are sufficient to obtain the same regret $\tilde O(\sqrt{d^3H^3T})$ achieved by LSVI-UCB.
+The number of policy switches is much smaller than that\footnote{The number of policy switches is identical to the number of batches in the batch learning model.} of the batch learning model when $T$ is large. \end{itemize}

-When we prepare this paper, we notice a concurrent work by \citet{gao2021provably}, where they proposed an algorithm achieving $\tilde O(\sqrt{d^3H^3T})$ regret with a $O(dH\log K)$ global switching cost in the rare policy switch model.
-They also proved a $O(dH/\log d)$ lower bound on the global switching cost.
-The focus of our paper is different from theirs: our goal is to design efficient RL algorithms under a switching cost budget $B$, while their goal is to achieve the optimal rate in terms of $T$ with as less switching cost as possible.
-On the other hand, for rare policy switch model, our proposed algorithm (LSVI-UCB-RareSwitch) along its regret bound can imply their results by optimizing our regret bound concerning the switching cost budget $B$.
+Concurrent to our work, \citet{gao2021provably} proposed an algorithm achieving $\tilde O(\sqrt{d^3H^3T})$ regret with a $O(dH\log K)$ global switching cost in the rare policy switch model.
+They also proved a $\Omega(dH/\log d)$ lower bound on the global switching cost.
+The focus of our paper is different from theirs: our goal is to design efficient RL algorithms under a switching cost budget $B$, while their goal is to achieve the optimal rate in terms of $T$ with as little switching cost as possible.
+On the other hand, for the rare policy switch model, our proposed algorithm (LSVI-UCB-RareSwitch) along its regret bound can imply their results by optimizing our regret bound concerning the switching cost budget $B$.